According to a recent The Guardian by Afua Hirsch, having a ‘fetish’ for black women has been going on for generations.

-With the help of porn and race-based sexual fantasies, it has encouraged the misconception that all black women are “good in bed” or extra voracious.
+With the help of porn and race-based sexual fantasies, having a fetish for Black women has encouraged the misconception that all black women are “good in bed” or extra voracious.
 Exoticism and othering have a huge part to play with how women of colour are stereotyped.

 In one article published in The Metro, Filomena Kaguako published an open letter to every Irish man she had the misfortune of encountering on the dating site, Plenty of Fish.
 Many of her would-be suitors admitted to being interested in her purely to “tick a box” and be able to say that they have “experienced” a black woman in bed.
 She says, “I’ve noticed that Irish men fetish-ise black women.
 I think this is because in Ireland interracial relationships aren’t as common as other places.”
 In her letter to Irish men she repeats the words “Stop sexualising us.”

 On dating apps, Filomena estimates that maybe 70 to 80% of white men she has spoken to make reference to her being black and many women of colour have agreed with her.

 In one interview with Vice, 21-year-old Charlie speaks up about men she matched on Tinder.
 “I’d love to have sex with a black girl,” read the message from David, 25, who had matched with me on Tinder.
 “I’ve never been with one before.
 You in?”
 She went on to say, “I unmatched with David immediately.
 And yet, the questions kept coming.
 “What are you?” asked Santy, 21, a student.
 “You look like you have a bit of oriental in you,” wrote Darren, 22, a musician.
 “I have a thing for black girls,” said George, 28, a banker.
 This is what it’s like to be a mixed-race girl on Tinder.
 Out of the hundreds of conversations I’ve had on the app, about half of them have involved a man tokenising me for my ethnicity.”